DevanshBhavsar3/DSA-Brainbook/Main Notes/LRU Cache.md

 https://leetcode.com/problems/lru-cache/description/

-- Create a doubley linked list and a map(key, node).
+- Create a doubly linked list and a map(key, node).
 - For get function,
 	- Check if the key is in the map.
 	- Return the value, if exist and move the node to the start.